 You may have been assigned to read Ethan Frome in high school.
 Or you have read or seen the grand dramas of New York Society, House of Mirth or The Age of Innocence.
 That’s how you know the name Edith Wharton.

-Born today in New York City in 1862: Edith Newbold Jones, who achieved fame as Edith Wharton, the first woman to win the Pulitzer Prize for fiction in 1921 (for The Age of Innocence).
+Born in New York City, January 24, 1862: Edith Newbold Jones, who achieved fame as Edith Wharton, the first woman to win the Pulitzer Prize for fiction in 1921 (for The Age of Innocence).

 American novelist Edith Wharton set up workshops for women all over Paris, making clothes for hospitals as well as lingerie for a fashionable clientele.
 She raised hundreds of thousands of dollars for refugees and tuberculosis sufferers and ran a rescue committee for the children of Flanders, whose towns were bombarded by the Germans.
 Her friend and fellow author Henry James called her the “great generalissima”.

 Source: Radio France International: “Edith Wharton-The American novelist who joined France’s WWI effort”

 She started in her neighborhood with sewing workshops that eventually employed more than 800 women, opened hostels for tuberculosis patients and refugee children, hosted benefit concerts, sent dispatches from the war front.